Ostinchuk/kaholo-pipelines/sf2mysql/README.md

 # Migrate Salesforce data to MySQL database

-The pipeline migrates data from Salesforce to a MySQL database.
+This template is for creating a pipeline that migrates data from Salesforce object to a MySQL database.
+A user specifies a Salesforce object and a list of fields to be migrated to the database.
+The pipeline queries data from specified Salesforce object, creates a table, transfroms and inserts data, sends a Slack notification.

 ![salesforce_mysql_pipeline](../images/sf2mysql.png)